nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `delete INDEX`

-> Deletes a task at the specified INDEX.
-The index refers to the index number shown in the most recent listing.
+> Deletes a task at the specified `INDEX`.
+The `INDEX` refers to the index number shown in the most recent listing.

 Example:
 * list<br>delete 2